alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 * Sometimes morphing one path into another looks awkward no matter how you do it.
 In my experience, I've found that adding an 180° or 360° degree rotation to the animation often makes things look significantly better: it distracts the eye from the morphing paths and adds a layer of motion that makes the animation seem more responsive to user touch.

-* Sometimes you will need to get creative in how two paths can be animated by splitting them up into two and animating them separately (i.e. play/pause/stop icons).

 * Remember that path morphing animations are ultimately determined by the relative positioning of the two paths' drawing command coordinates.
 For best results, try to minimize the distance each coordinate has to travel over the course of the animation.
 The longer the distance each coordinate has to travel, the more distracting the path morphing animation will usually become.

 ### Clipping `path`s